 SGA Business Office: Latré Sibi Lawson Owanda, and Drew Masterman:

-Latre' Sibi: Mondays, Tuesdays, & Thursdays 10:00AM-4:30PM in the SGA Business Office, 2nd floor, Science Wing "C" (facing Sullivan Gym).
-Drew: Available online Monday through Friday, and by appointment on Wednesdays & Fridays.
+Latre' Sibi: Wednesdays 10:00AM-4:30PM in the SGA Business Office, Room 213 Abromson (just behind the University Store).
+Drew: Available online Monday through Friday, and by appointment on Wednesdays & Fridays, Room 216 Abromson.